dingbat/nsrails/readme.md

 How do I get started?
 ========

 It's fairly painless.
 Add the source folder into your Xcode project, and see [this page](https://github.com/dingbat/nsrails/wiki/Getting-Started).
+For a head start in transitioning your Rails models into Objective-C using NSRails, see the [autogen tool](https://github.com/dingbat/nsrails/tree/master/autogen)

 For more details: